Live-commerce-UX-enhancement/Live-Shopping-Seller-Board/README.md

 ## Introduction
-We create a Realtime Live broadcasting seller board.
+We create a Realtime Live commerce seller board.
 We're going to use React on the front end, with NodeJS + Socket.io web socket library on the back end.

 ## How to use